 I was born and raised in the Bronx, NY.
-My father was a NY City fireman and my mother was a housewife and mother of 4 children, my 3 brothers and myself, the youngest.
+My father was a NYC fireman, and my mother was a housewife.
+I am the youngest of 4 children.
 When I was 14, my father started a new career and we moved to Long Island.
 I attended Buffalo State University, where I met my husband to be, Rob.
-I transferred to Hofstra where I graduated with a Bachelors Degree in Art and Design in 1981.
-We have 2 grown sons and my daughter who is in college.
+After we were married, I continued my education at Hofstra where I graduated with a Bachelors of Fine Arts in 1981.
+We have 2 grown sons and a daughter who is in college.

-I started my career as a graphic designer, advancing to art director at a NYC publishing company where I worked for 14 years.
-When my children were young I freelanced as a designer and photographer.
-Over the years my work has been in magazines, used on book covers and as the back drop for a dance performance.
-For the past 12 years I have committed my time to mixed media collage, digital photomontage and photography from my studio in West Chelsea.
-I am a member of Pleiades Gallery and I have launched 4 solo shows, my work has been included in group shows at galleries and museums, nationally and internationally and is included in many private collections.
-I am honored to be included in the 2020 LIBiennial at Heckscher Museum in Huntington running 10/15- 01/10/21.
+I started my career as a graphic designer, advancing to art director at a NYC publishing company, where I worked for 14 years.
+When my children were young, I freelanced as a designer and photographer.
+Over the years my work has been in magazines, used on book covers, and as the backdrop for a dance performance.
+More recently, I have committed my time to mixed media collage, digital photomontage, and photography from my studio in West Chelsea.
+I am a founding member of ArtSpeak Collective, a virtual gallery platform, and in May 2021, we opened our physical space: Pictor Gallery in the Chelsea Arts Building where I am the managing director.
+We continue to grow and nurture our diverse and talented member artists, launching more than 30 shows and salons a year.
+In addition, as an artist I have had six solo shows of my work in various venues in and around New York.
+I have been included in group shows at galleries and museums, nationally and internationally.
+My work is included in many private collections worldwide.
+I was honored to be included in the 2020 LI Biennial at Heckscher Museum in Huntington.